유의 사항:이 웹 사이트는 수시로 업데이트됩니다. 일부 내용은 모든 내용이 번역될 때까지 영어로 기재되어 있을 수 있습니다.

 Although the overall risks are low:

-- People who are pregnant or recently pregnant are at an increased risk for severe illness from COVID-19 when compared to people who are not pregnant.
+- People who are pregnant or recently pregnant are more likely to get very sick from COVID-19 compared to people who are not pregnant.

 CDC is supporting multiple efforts to increase our understanding of the impact of COVID-19 on pregnant women and infants.
 Data collected as part of these efforts can help direct public health action and inform clinical guidance for the care of affected pregnant women and their infants.